Eyeballs

 This isn’t just me attempting to nurture delicious eyeballs for a snack, either!
 Research on this topic started decades ago when computers became more common in the workplace, and the consensus is that your eyeballs are not impervious to the enchanting glow of the electronic screen.

 There are other things you could do to alleviate eyestrain, but that has nothing to do with catches of any kind, so screw ’em.
-Well, don’t screw ’em, but I’m not going into that here.
+Well, don’t screw ’em, but I’m not getting into that here.
 Enjoy your eyeballs!

 Font